 Abstract

 Schistosomiasis remains a major public health problem afflicting more than 200 million people worldwide.
 Novel tools for early diagnosis and monitoring of schistosomiasis are urgently needed.
-This study aims to validate parasite-derived miRNAs as potential novel biomarkers for the detection of Schistosoma japonicum infection.
-A total of 21 miRNAs were initially validated by RT-PCR using serum samples of S. japonicum-infected BALB/c mice, as a result of which 12 miRNAs were further tested with a small number of clinical samples.
+This study aimed to validate parasite-derived miRNAs as potential novel biomarkers for the detection of Schistosoma japonicum infection.
+A total of 21 miRNAs were initially validated by RT-PCR using serum samples of S. japonicum-infected BALB/c mice as a result of which 12 miRNAs were further tested with a small number of clinical samples.
 Of these, 6 miRNAs were further validated with a human cohort of individuals from a schistosomiasis-endemic area of the Philippines; these included fifty-three Kato-Katz (KK) positives and twenty-five KK and SjSAP4 + Sj23-LHD-ELISA negatives.
 RT-PCR analysis showed that two parasite-derived miRNAs (sja-miR-2b-5p and sja-miR-2c-5p) could detect infected individuals with low infection intensity with moderate sensitivity/specificity values of 66%/68% and 55%/80%, respectively.
 Analysis of the combined data for the two parasite miRNAs revealed a specificity of 77.4% and a sensitivity of 60.0%; however, a duplex RT-PCR targeting both sja-miR-2b-5p and sja-miR-2c-5p did not result in an increased diagnostic performance compared with the singleplex assays.
-Furthermore, the serum level of sja-miR-2c-5p was correlated significantly with faecal egg counts, whereas the other five miRNAs were not.
-In conclusion, targeting -derived miRNAs resulted in a moderate diagnostic performance when applied to a low schistosome infection intensity.
-Consequently, assay optimization, such as increasing the starting serum volume for RNA extraction and using locked nucleic acid (LNA) primers, will be required to improve overall diagnosis accuracy using this approach.
+Furthermore, the serum level of sja-miR-2c-5p correlated significantly with faecal egg counts, whereas the other five miRNAs did not.
+In summary, targeting S. japonicum-derived miRNAs in serum resulted in a moderate diagnostic performance when applied to a low schistosome infection intensity setting.
+Consequently, assay optimization, such as increasing the starting serum volume for RNA extraction and using locked nucleic acid (LNA) primers, will be required to improve overall diagnostic accuracy using this approach.

 Keywords: